yiwenwang-ms/microsoft-graph-docs/concepts/consistencylevels-concept.md

 # Consistency levels and querying on Azure AD directory objects

 The Azure AD architecture is geographically distributed to deliver company-wide availability and performance to customers.
 In this model, there are primary replicas to which all writes are performed, and multiple secondary replicas which service all directory reads.
-Azure AD and Microsoft Graph always try to maintain the same logical authenticated session tied to one primary and one secondary replica—unless there's a failure and re-rerouting is necessary to maintain availability.
-These primary and secondary replicas are always in the data centres closest to the customer.
+Azure AD and Microsoft Graph always try to maintain the same logical authenticated session tied to one primary and one secondary replica, unless there's a failure and rerouting is necessary to maintain availability.
+These primary and secondary replicas are always in the datacenters closest to the customer.

 ## Writes and reads in Azure AD's architecture